Legislature(2021 - 2022)GRUENBERG 120

 REPRESENTATIVE EASTMAN inquired about an astronaut's eligibility

-if he/she was in space.
+if he/she were in space.

 REPRESENTATIVE MCCARTY contemplated whether the National